JOSH-akachukwu/JOSH-akachukwu/README.md

 - 👋 Hi, I’m @JOSH-akachukwu
 - 👀 I’m interested in ... web developing.
-- 🌱 I’m currently learning ...python.
+- 🌱 I’m currently learning ...Javascript.
 - 💞️ I’m looking to collaborate on ...web making.
 - 📫 How to reach me ...onwuemenyijoshua@gmail.com
 - 😄 Pronouns: ...ON-WU-EA-M-EAN-YI.
-- ⚡ Fun fact: ...I stay up night mostly learning python.
+- ⚡ Fun fact: ....

 <!---
 JOSH-akachukwu/JOSH-akachukwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.